Writing a Bar Appeal Letter

 Decisions

 The College Provost overturns the decision to bar only in exceptional cases.
-Appeals are granted when the following criteria are met:
+Appeals are approved when the following criteria are met:

 Students will be notified about the final status of their appeal within approximately one week.
 Please email your College Advisors with any questions.